-Last week, I discussed how I began investing in 2015 and completed my first portfolio of 100,000 Francs in 2016.
+Last week, Obermatt CEO Dr. Hermann Stern discussed how he began investing in 2015 and completed his first portfolio of 100,000 Francs in 2016.
 There were occasional and sometimes heavy losses, but there were also quite a few gains.
 On balance, the results are positive.

 There are good reasons for this.
 One reason is that stocks pay dividends, which means that even in flat markets, you’ll come out slightly ahead.

-When I look at the best performers, their profits make sense to me.
+When he looks at the best performers, their profits make sense to him.

 The companies were undervalued according to research by Obermatt and they all operate in useful industries, such as recycling (Umicore, +45%), Portuguese retail (Jeronimo Martins, +39%), fruits and vegetables (Total Produce, +12%), and some more as shown in the video.

 These were all good reasons to invest.
 However, they weren’t the only reasons.
-I also invested in RWE, a German electrical utility company.
-After I purchased RWE, one of our followers told me that they were in danger of bankruptcy because of their exposure to nuclear power plants.
-I am not a believer in nuclear power because I think it is too expensive.
-Solar power is free and that makes a lot more sense to me.
+Dr. Stern also invested in RWE, a German electrical utility company.
+After he purchased RWE, one of our followers told me that they were in danger of bankruptcy because of their exposure to nuclear power plants.
+Dr. Stern is not a believer in nuclear power because he thinks it is too expensive.
+Solar power is free and that makes a lot more sense to him.